zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/oci/oci.md

     - Database Unique Name: WSDB_xxxxxx
     - Node Private IP Address: 10.0.0.XX

 6. Verify SSH connection from a Linux client.
 Change the permissions on the private key file you saved from DB System.
+Change `ssh-key-XXXX-XX-XX` with the private key file you saved on your computer.
 (Linux only)

     ````
     <copy>